Colorectal Cancer (CRC) Organoids

 The representation of CRC-associated genetic alterations and tumor composition make CRC PDOs ideal for cancer research and drug discovery.
 Biologically relevant CRC PDOs can exhibit drug responses similar to that of patients, pointing to their value in predicting the efficacy of novel therapeutics.
 However, traditional manual organoid assay workflows do not lend themselves to reproducible high-throughput compound screening for drug discovery.

 Advancements in organoid scaling and assay automation have helped to standardize CRC PDO workflows.
-PDOs can now be manufactured in an industrial environment using bioreactor technology and rigorously controlled processes.
-Many millions of standardized, consistently sized, and quality-tested organoids can be generated in a single batch.
-The organoids can be cryopreserved and used when required for high-throughput assays.
+Our 3D Ready Organoids are manufactured in an industrial environment using our proprietary bioreactor technology and rigorously controlled processes.
+Many millions of standardized, consistently sized, and quality-tested organoids can now be generated in a single batch.
+The CRC organoids are cryopreserved and can be used when required for high-throughput assays.
 Using liquid handling to plate the PDOs in multi-well dishes and treat with compounds significantly reduces errors and hands-on time.
 Changes upon drug treatment can be evaluated using suitable assays and image analyses.

 Colorectal cancer tumoroid culture and assay workflow